warden-protocol/wardenprotocol/blockchain/x/policy/README.md

 ### REST

-A user can query the `blackbird` module using REST endpoints.
+A user can query the `policy` module using REST endpoints.

 #### Verify